-China’s investments into harnessing mechanical energy are paying off.
-Wind now accounts for one-third of the country’s energy supply.
+China's investments in harnessing mechanical energy are paying off.
+Wind now accounts for one-third of the country's energy supply.
 With a population of 1.4 billion people, the country has a lot of homes, private buildings, and public facilities to power.
-China continues to dedicate financial resources, land, and water bodies for the installation of wind farms.
+China continues to dedicate financial resources, land, and water bodies to installing wind farms.

 #29- By 2019, China had a cumulative installed offshore wind capacity of 6.8 GW1

 #30- With a coastline of over 18,000 km, China has more than 1,000 GW of technical potential for offshore wind1

 #31- In 2020, Chile now has 2.15 GW of wind capacity in operation, a further 1GW of capacity under construction, and more than 6 GW of approved wind projects1

 #32- For India, wind is currently the second cheapest power source on the grid after solar at INR 2.81/kWh (USD 39.31/MWh) and nearly 35 percent less expensive than conventional fuels1